Four agencies are preparing for final presentations in a review of creative duties on AT&T’s YellowPages.com, sources said.

-This year, however, AT&T may spend as much as $50 million to tout a relaunch of the Web search site, said a source.
+This year, however, the client may spend as much as $50 million to tout a re-launch of the Web search site, said a source.
 The winning agency will develop a major campaign designed to get consumers to use the site more and for different reasons, the source added.

 Media duties are not in play and remain at WPP Group’s Mediaedge:cia in New York.